telemachus/notes/lua/programming-in-lua-2nd-ed/programming-in-lua-2nd-ed.md

 How does Lua handle parameters?
 First, parameters are local to a function by default.
 (You cant access `t` *by that name* outside of the `sum_table` function.)
-Also, you can call a function with a different number o arguments than the number of defined parameters.
+Also, you can call a function with a different number of arguments than the number of defined parameters.
 Lua adjusts the number of arguments to the number of parameters, just as it adjusts return values.
 Extra arguments are thrown away (but evaluated?), and missing parameters are assigned the